-After the sewage tank has been emptied, close the gate valves and put approximately 5 Gal of water in the sewage holding tank.
-This will help prevent solids from building up in the sewage holding tank.
-The addition of a deodorizing agent like Aqua-Kem will help prevent orders.
+After the sewage tank has been emptied, close the gate valves and put approximately 5 gallons of water in the sewage holding tank using the black tank flush inlet.
+This will spray the interior of the tank with water and help prevent solids from building up in the sewage holding tank.
+The addition of a deodorizing agent like Aqua-Kem will help prevent odors.

-Should you ever have a buildup of solids, close the valves, fill the tanks about 3/4 full with fresh water, drive a distance to agitate the solids, and drain the tanks.
+Should you ever have a buildup of solids, close the valves, fill the tanks about 3/4 full with fresh water, drive a distance to agitate the solids, and drain the tanks